engspa12/InventoryDBM/README.md

 ###### https://firebase.google.com/docs/android/setup

 #### Once you have your project ready, you must add Firebase to your Android app.
 Remember to download the **_google-services.json_** file and move it to the app directory (into the app module).
 The Firebase platform will ask you to run the app so it can confirm a successful communication.
 Therefore, open Android Studio, build the project and run it.
-DO NOT try to sign up in the app yet.
+DO NOT try to insert items yet.
+Ignore the Authentication Failed toast message displayed and proceed to the next step.

 #### If the communication is successful, uninstall the app and go to the Authentication section in the Firebase console to enable anonymous sign-in method.

 #### Lastly, go to the Storage section in the Firebase console and create a folder named: **inventory_photos**.

-#### Proceed to reinstall the app and start using it on your Android device.
+#### Reinstall the app and start using it on your Android device.

 ## Compatibility